2025 Federal Transition

 - Under the Executive Order issued on Jan.
 20, 2025, federal agencies are instructed to eliminate DEI considerations from their processes.
 This directive affects current and future Notices of Funding Opportunities and award terms and conditions.

-- Funds allocated for DEI activities on federal awards should not be re-budgeted, nor used for other purposes.
+- Funds allocated for DEI activities on federal awards should not be re-budgeted, nor used for other purposes unless directed by the federal sponsor.

 Stop Work Orders